Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 - Given each key rotation is expected to add a single key to the bundle, the key index is also used to identify the key rotation and the keys-bundle.
 - Vlob create/update/read API commands contains a field with the index of the key being used.
+- The name of the workspace is stored in a `RealmNameCertificate` certificate that is provided through the `realm_rename` API command.
+This allow the name to be global and modifiable by the owner of the realm.
-- User manifest no longer stores the realm key, only the realm id and name.
+- User manifest no longer has to store any information about the realms.
 The realm keys are only fetched when needed (i.e. in case of out/in sync) by using the new `workspace_get_keys_bundle` API command.
+- In case no `WorkspaceName` is available, then the realm ID is used instead.
+- It is no longer possible to customize the name of a workspace only for oneself (it is possible to re-add this feature later if needed though).
 - `workspace_get_keys_bundle` allows to get previous keys-bundles if any, this is needed to self-heal in case the new keys-bundle is corrupted.